 Career transactions: Signed with Cincinnati as college free agent on 5-12-14.

-2014 recap: In addition to blocking duties, had seven receptions for 55 yards and one rush for no gain ...
+2014: Started 11 games, plus Wild Card playoff, and played in every game ...
+In addition to blocking duties, had 10 receptions for 86 yards and one rush for no gain ...
 Made a seven-yard catch to convert a third down late in game on Nov.
 2 vs. Jacksonville, and had a key block on HB Jeremy Hill’s game-changing 60-yard TD run ...
 Had personal season bests with three catches for 34 yards on Dec.
 14 at Cleveland, and threw key block on Jeremy Hill 16-yard TD run ...
-Caught three-for-31, including a season-long 19 yard reception on Dec.
+Caught three-for-31, including a season-long 19-yard reception, on Dec.
 28 at Pittsburgh ...
 Aided rushing outputs of 244 yards at Cleveland and 207 on Dec.
 22 vs. Denver as Bengals won Games 14-15 to clinch playoff berth.

 College: Played four seasons (2010-13) at Stanford, appearing in 51 games (29 starts) ...
 Redshirt year in 2009 ...
-Played in 2014 Senior Bowl ...
+Played in 2014 season Senior Bowl ...
 Career totals of 473 receiving yards and 73 as a rusher, where he was effective in short-yardage situations ...
+Began at Stanford as a tight end, but converted to fullback early in career ...
 Had 11-yard catch vs. Michigan State in 2014 Rose Bowl ...
 Won Stanford’s “Team Technician” award as senior ...
 As a junior, was a primary blocker for RB Stepfan Taylor’s school-record season of 1530 rushing yards.